Representative Anna G. Eshoo (D-CA) is an honorary co-chair of ITIF.

-Rep. Eshoo’s work consistently earns the highest approval from a wide range of organizations, including the League of Conservation Voters, the Humane Society, the American Association of University Women, Iraq and Afghanistan Veterans, the Biotechnology Industry Organization, the American College of Emergency Physicians, and the Science Coalition.
-The San Jose Mercury News named her one of the ten most powerful women in Silicon Valley “because she sits on committees that oversee the Internet and biotech—areas vital to the valley’s interests"
+Representative Eshoo’s work consistently earns the highest approval from a wide range of organizations, including the League of Conservation Voters, the Humane Society, the American Association of University Women, Iraq and Afghanistan Veterans, the Biotechnology Industry Organization, the American College of Emergency Physicians, and the Science Coalition.
+The San Jose Mercury News named her one of the ten most powerful women in Silicon Valley “because she sits on committees that oversee the Internet and biotech—areas vital to the valley’s interests.”

 As the Bay Area population continues to grow from booming economic growth, significant strain has been placed on the region’s transportation networks, especially Caltrain.
 In 2012, Caltrain reached record ridership levels with 50,000 riders every week day.
-Rep. Eshoo has long advocated for a modernized Caltrain to meet growing demands.
+Representative Eshoo has long advocated for a modernized Caltrain to meet growing demands.
 She knows that a 21st century Caltrain will support economic growth, create jobs and help the environment.
 Earlier this year, the California state legislature approved funding to modernize Caltrain.
 The plan is part of a $1.5 billion funding agreement to electrify the rail line, increasing safety and energy efficiency, as well as stabilize the agency’s operating budget.
-This was an historic moment born out of Rep. Eshoo’s vision of a lasting future for the spine of the Peninsula's transportation system.
+This was an historic moment born out of Representative Eshoo’s vision of a lasting future for the spine of the peninsula’s transportation system.

-Rep. Eshoo was born in New Britain, Connecticut, of Assyrian and Armenian heritage.
+Representative Eshoo was born in New Britain, Connecticut, of Assyrian and Armenian heritage.
 She is the proud mother of two children, Karen and Paul.